wjljan/generator-orcaguife/README.md

     3. If you just wanna keep the modified copy in your PC, just run `$ npm link` under the root folder of it.
     4. Run the shell commands of previous step 2 .

-4. Wanna use generator with another tools, check `yeoman-environment` documents.
+4. Wanna integrate generator into other GUI tools(not a terminal like), check `yeoman-environment` documents.